Decateron/geosource/docs/design.md

 ![](https://joshheinrichs.github.io/geosource/er-diagram.png)

 An ER diagram of the database has been included above.
-I think the structure is generally self-explanitory, so I won't go into much detail about it.
+I think the structure is generally self-explanatory, so I won't go into much detail about it.
 The one thing I will mention is that I think the three permission tables, `channel_viewers`, `channel_bans`, and `channel_moderators` could be combined into a single `channel_permissions` table, but these tables aren't currently being used, so I haven't revised the structure.

 ### Users